ourcodingclub/ourcodingclub.github.io/_tutorials/intro-to-r.md

 __Watch out!__ Note that on a Windows computer, a copied-and-pasted file path will have backslashes separating the folders (`"C:\folder\data"`), but the filepath you enter into R should use __forward slashes__ (`"C:/folder/data"`).

 # 2. Import and check data
 {: #import}

 Practice is the best way to learn any new language, so let's jump straight in and do some of our own statistical analysis using a publicly available dataset of occurrence records for many animal, plant and fungi species.
 We downloaded the records for 2000-2016 (from the [ NBN Gateway ](https://data.nbn.org.uk/)) and saved them as `edidiv.csv`.
 First, you will need to download the data.

-__You can find all the files needed to complete this tutorial in this [Github repository](https://github.com/ourcodingclub/CC-1-RBasics).__
+{% capture callout %}

-__Follow the link, click on "Download Zip", and save and unzip the folder somewhere on your computer.
+Follow the link, click on "Download Zip", and save and unzip the folder somewhere on your computer.
 (Never heard of Github?
 Don't worry, we will cover it in a [later tutorial]({{ site.baseurl }}/tutorials/git/index.html).
-For now, it's simply the website where you can download our course material from.)__
+For now, it's simply the website where you can download our course material from.)

+You can find all the files needed to complete this tutorial in this [Github repository](https://github.com/ourcodingclub/CC-1-RBasics).

 ![Github clone repo screenshot]({{ site.baseurl }}/assets/img/tutorials/intro-to-r/github_clone.png)
+{% endcapture %}
+{% include callout.html colour='alert' content=callout %}

 Now that you have the data saved on your computer, let's import it!
 In RStudio, you can either click on the _Import dataset_ button and navigate to where you have saved your file, or use the `read.csv()` command.
 If you use the button, a window will pop up previewing your data.
 Make sure that next to _Heading_ you have selected _Yes_ (this tells R to treat the first row of your data as the column names) and click _Import_.
 In the console, you will see the code for your import, which includes the file path - it's a good idea to copy this code into your script, so that for future reference you know where your dataset came from.